 You can install CLion on Linux as a self-contained snap package.
 Since snaps update automatically, your CLion installation will always be up-to-date.

 The stable channel includes only stable versions.
 To install the latest stable release of CLion, run the following command:

-The edge channel includes EAP releases.
-To install the latest EAP release of CLion, run the following command:
+The edge channel includes EAP builds.
+To install the latest EAP build of CLion, run the following command: